 This is a variation of our salmon with yogurt sauce base recipe.
-This salmon recipe is a quick and easy meal that is full of both flavor and nutrition.
+This recipe is a quick, easy, and full of both flavor and nutrition.
 Dill and yogurt salmon is simple enough for a weeknight, but elegant enough for guests!

 Must-Know Culinary Skills